Russian Warship Headed Towards U.S. Navy Warships Following Syria Airbase Missile Attack

 According to the New York Times, the agreement between Russia and the United States, which requires both countries to make each other aware of air operations in Syria, could potentially be suspended.

-Although Russia did not use any defense against the U.S. when the missile strike was in action, Russia did confirm that they will cushion Syria’s air defenses and strengthen their army for future attacks.
+Although Russia did not use any defense against the U.S. when the missile strike was in action, Russia did confirm that they will cushion Syria’s air defenses and strengthen up their army for future attacks.

-While the Russian government is angry about Trump’s order to bomb the airbase in Syria, the United States government mentioned that Russia did not follow through with a 2013 agreement, stating that they would eliminate all chemical weapons in Syria.
+While the Russian government is angry about Trump’s order to bomb the airbase in Syria, the United States government mentioned that Russia did not follow through with a 2013 agreement, stating that they would would eliminate all chemical weapons in Syria, Secretary of State Rex W. Tillerson said.

-Secretary of State Rex W. Tillerson said, “Clearly, Russia has failed in its responsibility to deliver on that commitment from 2013.
+“Clearly, Russia has failed in its responsibility to deliver on that commitment from 2013.
 So either Russia has been complicit or Russia has been simply incompetent in its ability to deliver on its end of that agreement.”

 A spokesperson for Putin, Dmitri S. Peskov, claims that they were unaware that Syria had any chemical weapons, and they denied knowing that Damascus was behind the chemical attack on Tuesday.